 The UltraViolet system has a record of all your purchases, of course.
 Your Library is visible to all UltraViolet services, but unless you give a particular service permission to use your information for marketing purposes that service is not allowed to use it for anything other than UltraViolet functions (managing your account, viewing your Library, downloading, and streaming).

 The UltraViolet system keeps track of your streams.
 It does not have a record of your downloads.
 Once you download an UltraViolet file you can play it as many times as you like without ever being connected to the Internet.
 It's impossible for UltraViolet or studios to track your offline playing habits.

-UltraViolet usage data is available to licensees, but only in aggregate form.
-For example, a studio will know how many copies of a movie were sold in a given month and how many times the movie was streamed, but it does not get information about individual users, their purchases, or their streams.
+UltraViolet usage data is available to licensees, but only in aggregate or anonymized form.
+For example, a studio will know how many copies of a movie were sold in a given month and how many times the movie was streamed, but it does not get identifiable information about individual users, their purchases, or their streams.

 If you're really worried about this scenario the first thing you should do is cut up all your grocery store loyalty cards.
 Then cancel all your online shopping accounts and buy everything in person using cash.
 Then stop using the Internet altogether.

 UltraViolet rights belong to your account and cannot be removed by studios or retailers (unless, for example, you return the movie for a refund).
 Once you download an UltraViolet movie it's yours forever (see 1.6.1) even if UltraViolet fails and shuts down (see 126.96.36.199).